fontforge/fontforge.github.io/en-US/about/site/index.md

 4. __Dave Crossland__, initiated the new site project, implemented Bevan's mockups as Jekyll, wrote some of new website content
 5. __Vera Lobatcheva__, helped migrate the old content to the new site
 6. Your name here? :-)

-TODO This should list all the contributors to the website.